Feedback

 δ

-Rather than using configuration files, Listeners and Hosts are defined by using a specific syntax for the G-WAN sub-folder names:
+Rather than using configuration files, Listeners and Hosts are defined by using G-WAN sub-folder names:

 | | | / logs for log files